 How does it work?

-- Once you install Kopernio in your browser and it detects you’re looking at the abstract page of a publication, an icon pops up in the lower-left corner.
+- Once you install Kopernio in your browser and it detects you are looking at the abstract page of a publication, an icon pops up in the lower-left corner.

 - The icon will change to a green View PDF button when it finds a legal source.
-It will change to gray if it can’t find a source.
+It will change to gray if it cannot find a source.

-- Simply click the green button and the PDF will open in your Kopernio locker, to download on your computer or leave in the locker to read later.
+- Click the green button and the PDF will open in your Kopernio locker for you to download on your computer or leave in the locker to read later.

 - No more multiple clicks to get to an article, or hunting around a web page to find the PDF download link.